edankwan/three.js-amdifier/README.md

 - Codes clean up
 - Replace variable names and not exposing everything in the 'THREE'.
-- Put `Scene`, `WebGLRenderer`, `Perspective Camera` and other commonly used modules to higher priority in dependencies lookUp.
+- Find a better way to handle the dependencies like putting `Scene`, `WebGLRenderer`, `Perspective Camera` and other commonly used modules to higher priority in dependencies lookUp.
 Right now, I add it randomly and it might not been ideal for the file size.

 ###Credit